ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 - The process of making a **local** copy of a GitHub repository is called _cloning_.
 The destination for the cloned copy is whatever machine you ran the `git clone` command from.
 - _Forking_ a repository also makes a copy of a GitHub repo, but places it in your GitHub organization in the GitHub.com cloud.
 - Forking allows you to modify a remote repo, without affecting the original version.
-- After cloning your fork to your local computer, you can make changes to your copy, which you can then submit to the original repo as a [_Pull request_](github-pull-request).
+- After cloning your fork to your local computer, you can make changes to your copy, which you can then submit to the original repo as a pull request.

 ## Things to try